Kidtropolis Accessibility Information

 - Disability Living Allowance (DLA); – High Rate Care

 - A signed letter from a doctor or GP (GP/Doctor photo ID required) relating to the above 4 points

-Coming by Train – Arrive at Prince Regent station which is ‘A’ rated by TFL meaning ‘These stations have the smallest step and gap and are suitable for most customers including wheelchair users’ There is also a lift up to the venue.
+Arrive at Prince Regent station on the DLR, which is ‘A’ rated by Transport For London meaning ‘These stations have the smallest step and gap and are suitable for most customers including wheelchair users’.
+There is also a lift up to the venue.